 OBTAINING A VOTER REGISTRATION FORM

-Complete and return the voter registration form 29 days prior to the next election to any of the following:
+Complete and return the voter registration form by October 11th, 2016 to any of the following:

 By fax: Contact your local county voter registration office or faxing options.